The text cursor is the blinking line you see when you type in Windows. It flashes on and off to help you see where you are typing.

 Option 3: Change the Cursor Blink Rate Using Registry Editor (Advanced)

-Warning: This method is for advanced users.
+Warning: This method is for advanced users only.
 Be careful when changing registry settings.
+One wrong change can cause problems.

 regedit, and press Enter to open the Registry Editor. - Use the panel on the left to go to this folder: